tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 		guard with key_detector in main hall
 		trade keys with princess? give her the hedgehog broach? maybe during dance in throne room dungeon down stairs from throne room
+		use the world "balter" (dance poorly but having fun) save hedgehog from evil prince?
-		in throne room 3 paintings of past and 1 blank space for future key to open dungeon?
+		final question from princess "you look like you woke up an a stable" - final choice of response from Burt to princess - down to earth or prim in throne room 3 paintings of past and 1 blank space for future key to open dungeon?
 		keys same colors as ready player 1